 Real talk: Some days you’ll feel better immediately after.
 Other days it might take weeks to notice changes.
 Bodies are weird like that.
 Just don’t quit after two tries.

-Tired of Your Back Acting Up?
-Yoga’s Got Your Back (Literally)
+Final Thoughts: Yoga’s Got Your Back (Literally)